github/docs/content/billing/managing-the-plan-for-your-github-account/upgrading-your-accounts-plan.md

 ---
-title: Upgrading your GitHub subscription
+title: Upgrading your account's plan
-intro: 'You can upgrade the subscription for any type of account on {% data variables.location.product_location %} at any time.'
+intro: 'You can upgrade the plan for any type of account on {% data variables.location.product_location %} at any time.'
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/upgrading-your-github-subscription
   - /articles/upgrading-your-personal-account-s-billing-plan